About

 Download a summary of the evidence base that underpins HealthChange® Methodology.

-Listen to an audio (6 min) by Janette Gale, Founder and Managing Director of HealthChange Associates that outlines the theory base.
+Listen to an audio (6 min) by Janette Gale, founder of HealthChange Associates that outlines the theory base.

 Book a course See case studies